 Maintaining Your Devices

 Audio equipment, like any electronic device, will require some general upkeep.
-Unless the headphone and auxiliary jacks of your audio devices are consistently plugged into (or the device is kept in proper storage), the accumulation of dust and debris is practically inevitable.
+Unless your audio devices’ headphone and auxiliary jacks are consistently plugged into (or the device is kept in proper storage), the accumulation of dust and debris is practically inevitable.

 Instead, we’ll cover three easy, fool-proof ways to clean your headphone jack from home.
 We’ll also discuss other improper methods that are, unfortunately, common.
 If you’ve been experiencing connection problems with your audio equipment, there’s a good chance debris is built up in the jack.
 Fortunately, it’s easy to get rid of without damaging the connection.

 Click.
 You plug your device into the jack, and it’s not working.
 Perhaps your phone isn’t recognizing your pair of headphones, or the sound is distorted and scratchy.